lupantech/ineqmath/README.md

 wget https://huggingface.co/datasets/AI4Math/IneqMath/resolve/main/json/test.json
 ```

-Then, you can then find the model's output in `results/models_results_test_data/MODEL-LABEL/scores.json`, where `MODEL-LABEL` is the label of the model consisting of the model name and the max tokens budget.
+Then, you can find the model's output in `results/models_results_test_data/MODEL-LABEL/scores.json`, where `MODEL-LABEL` is the label of the model consisting of the model name and the max tokens budget.

 To evaluate your model's output and obtain the answer accuracy and step-wise accuracy reported in our paper, please submit your outputs to the [leaderboard](https://huggingface.co/spaces/AI4Math/IneqMath-Leaderboard).
-See [the leaderboard submission instruction](#submit-the-results-to-the-leaderboard) for details.
+See [the leaderboard submission instruction](#submit-the-results-to-the-leaderboard) for more details.

 ### Evaluate Models on <b><span style="color:#103756;">Ineq</span><span style="color:#D03C36;">Math</span></b> Dev Set